pbiering/roundcube-rcguard/README.md

  by `$config['recaptcha_size']`

 For more information about the widget please check:
-- [documentation about reCAPTCHA][recaptcha-doc]
+- [documentation about Google's reCAPTCHA][recaptcha-doc]
 - [documentation about hCaptcha][hcaptcha-doc].
-- [documentation about FriendlyCaptcha][friendlycaptcha-doc]
+- [documentation about Friendly Captcha][friendlycaptcha-doc]
-- [documentation about Cloudflare Turnstile][cfturnstile-doc]
+- [documentation about Cloudflare's Turnstile][cfturnstile-doc]

 The plugin configuration file has several other options you may configure, please take at look.

 Since May 2018, you can define a proxy (anonymous or authenticated) to request the CAPTCHA widget.

-Since April 2022, support for hCaptcha and FriendlyCaptcha was added
+Since April 2022, support for hCaptcha and Friendly Captcha was added

-Since March 2023, support for Cloudflare Turnstile was added
+Since March 2023, support for Cloudflare's Turnstile was added

 ## Supported databases